SamyZog/reactive-notifications/README.md

 -   Wrap you App with the `NotificationsProvider` to have access to the `notify` function exported by the `useNotifications` hook.
--   The `notify` function creates a single notification instance with its own lifecycle, each notification instance can be customized by passing in the following 4 arguments arguments:
+-   The `notify` function creates a single notification instance with its own lifecycle, each notification instance can be customized by passing in the following 4 arguments:
     -   `type`: string value of either `'success'`, `'error'`, `'warning'` or `'info'`.
-    -   `content`: string value of either corresponding to the message you want to output to the user.
+    -   `content`: string value corresponding to the message you want to output to the user.
     -   `position`: string value of either `'tl'` (top left), `'tc'` (top center), `'tr'` (top right), `'c'` (center), `'bl'` (bottom left), `'bc'` (bottom center) or `'br'` (bottom right), which defines where each notification should appear on the screen.
 On small screens notifications will be grouped into 3 containers, top, center and